 In the plaza of the Invalides, the ranks of Alfred Dreyfus were revoked after he was convicted of espionage, an act that is completely anti-Semitic..
-A few years later, after he was exonerated, they were returned to him here again.
+A few years later, after he was exonerated, and his ranks were returned to him here.

 The Saint Louis Chapel contains the tombs of Napoleon's brothers and of the French army ministers.

 You can find 4 museums: the Museum of Contemporary History, Museum of Models, Military Museum (in which you can find the uniform, armour and other belongings of Napoleon) and the Museum of Order and Liberation.
 Furthermore, it contains two churches: the Church of Saint Louis des Invalides and the Church of the Dom.
 The compound also has some important national institutions of France: the National Assembly and government offices.

 There is a promenade inside the compound, covered with lawns and trees.

 Years later, after a public struggle for a retrial, after a subsequent conviction and then a pardon and an exoneration in 1906, a different ceremony was held here, in which Dreyfus's ranks were returned to him.

 The Military Museum (Musée historique de l'Armée) - The museum that was founded in the mid 19th century began as an artillery museum.
 As the years past, it combined with the Military museum and today it displays historic weapons, uniforms, armor, decorations of the French army and more.
 The museum is spread over a huge area of about 12 thousand square meters and includes a large and impressive garden.
 The chronological order enables a comprehensive and profound view of the wars France took part in, using historical information, videos, pictures, paintings and hundreds of thousands of military exhibits that illustrate the nature of the period.
 The floors about the First and Second World Wars are fascinating and recommended.